Designing Greater Mobility

 - Thompson Lane

-As 183 South was developed, traffic engineers identified the major cross streets with the greatest current and future traffic volumes.
+As 183 South was developed, traffic engineers identified the major cross streets with the greatest current and projected traffic volumes.
 Priority was placed on maintaining those crossings.
 As designed, cross street intersections and turnarounds will be spaced roughly every mile.
 This spacing improves mobility and enhances safety by reducing the number of signalized intersections on the general purpose lanes.
 It also allows for entrance and exit ramps to be located further away from cross streets, allowing them to function more efficiently.

 By removing the five existing signalized cross streets and incorporating non-signalized U-turns, travel times will be comparable, and in some cases faster, in the future condition despite added travel distance, all due to greater overall mobility throughout the entire corridor.